anvaka/common-words/README.md

 a page, I decided to compute layout once, and store results into a JSON file.
 This helped me to focus on UI thread optimization.

-[anvaka/rafor](https://github.com/anvaka/rafor) is an asynchronous work scheduler that iterates over array and invokes my rendering callback without blocking the UI for long periods of time.
+To prevent UI blocking for long periods of time, we need to add words asynchronously.
+Within one rendering thread cycle we add N words, and let browser handle user commands and updates.
+On the second loop cycle we add more, and so on.
+For these purposes I made [anvaka/rafor](https://github.com/anvaka/rafor) - asynchronous `for` loop iterator that adapts and distributes CPU load across multiple event loop cycles

 ### Pan and zoom

-This is done by [panzoom](https://github.com/anvaka/panzoom) library.
-It supports Google-maps like navigation on SVG scene.
+The website supports Google-maps like navigation on SVG scene.
 It is also mobile and keyboard friendly.
+All these feature are implemented by [panzoom](https://github.com/anvaka/panzoom) library.

 ### Application structure